Oratorio, Santa Rosa

 Oratorio is a town and municipality in the Santa Rosa department of Guatemala.

 On the outskirts of the regional centerplace, Cuilapa, Oratorio is mainly an agricultural worker habitat.
 It is surrounded by vast coffee bean and banana plantations.
 Oratorio sits in a deep valley, so the sun rises late and sets early.
 The small town is stretched along one of the international two-lane highways that leads to El Salvador.
 The stretch of land makes for a very narrow but long city outline.
 Pollution from semi-trucks and buses gathers inside the high valley mountain walls.

-It is located 78 km from Guatemala City on Route CA-8 towards El Salvador.
-Its inhabitants are dedicated to agriculture and to a lesser extent to livestock.
-Agricultural production is mainly corn and beans (for self-consumption, with few commercial purposes), coffee (for commercial purposes, during the season between November and February), rice, maicillo, cane and others of lesser importance.
+The town is located 78 km from Guatemala City on Route CA-8 towards El Salvador.
+Its inhabitants are dedicated to agriculture and to a lesser extent to livestock rearing.
+The main agricultural products are corn and beans (for self-consumption, with few commercial purposes), coffee (for commercial purposes, during the season between November and February), rice, sorghum, cane and others crops of lesser importance.